Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 “Hah.”
 Costello reached over to grab his tablet and log in.
 “They’re trying to bait *him* back out, you know.”

 Understandable.
-They didn’t have any proper intelligence among the Hunters---how could they?---but they did have some excellent xenopsychologists.
+They didn’t have any proper intelligence among the Hunters - how could they? - but they did have some excellent xenopsychologists.
 It was like they *wanted* to fight the worst that could be brought to bear.
 They were practically begging for it!
 Why, though?

 Beyond obviously the chance at destroying their enemy’s leadership.
 It was just...